-Again, one of the other reasons I'm using activated carbon is to help remove plastics.
+One of the main reasons I'm using activated carbon is to help remove plastics.
 Yet when I put a tea bag of carbon in my camelback, the water still tastes like plastic.
 I need to try and see if the tube or bladder causes the most effects.
-In any case, it appears that the plastic overwhelms the tea bag.
-They have inline carbon filters for the hose line, that may help, but I'm going to accept some plastic on my hikes for now.
 The carbon does keep the plastic taste from forming in my cycling water bottle.
 They have inline carbon filters for the hose line, and users leave positive comments.

 Update: I spent a week in Somersworth, NH, and the tap water quality is horrible, in terms of a TDS reading of 150ppm, compared with nyc 40ppm.
 A single tea bag filter (working with the pump) was only good for purifying 6 liters of water to 1ppm.
 After that, the next 6 liters went no lower than 82ppm.
 I continued filtration with an unused filter.

 Update: If you want to remove flouride, a TDS meter will not be that helpful, because flouride is added to water at 1ppm.
 The TDS meter does not have enough resolution to estimate the percentage of flouride that is removed by your filter.
 You need a TDS meter with a resolution of at least 0.1 ppm.

 The problem with the Zero unit, you see, is that pure water seeks to become contaminated.
 It will hungrily absorb CO2 from the atmosphere, forming carbonic acid, as well as any contaminants in the air.
 More dangerous is the fact that the Zero Water Filter removes 100% of the chlorine form the water.
 If your municipality did that, your community would suffer another yellow fever, legionella or other bacterial/viral disease outbreak.